sairam-gangula/Instant-Messaging-Application/README.md

-# Whatsapp-Clone
+# Instant Messaging Application
-UI Clone of whatsapp
+UI of an Instant Messaging Application

 Demo video of the app: